SeaStar Medical Holding Corp Commitments Disclosure

 Litigation

-On December 13, 2024, Jose Lazo, a purported stockholder of ours, filed a putative stockholder derivative action complaint captioned Lazo v.
+On December 13, 2024, Jose Lazo, a purported stockholder of the “Company, filed a putative stockholder derivative action complaint captioned Lazo v.
 Schlorff et. al., C.A.
 No. 1:24-cv-3444 in the United States District Court for the District of Colorado (the “Derivative Action”).
 The factual allegations of the Derivative Action are substantially similar to the Class Action.
 On January 30, 2025, upon joint motion of the parties, the Court stayed the Derivative Action pending the Court’s resolution of an anticipated motion to dismiss to be filed in the Class Action.

 About Commitments Disclosures